 Say for for instance, you run fence down one side of your property line.
 This is great for establishing a boundary between you and your neighbors house.

-In this case, there is a good chance you won’t need or want a gate at all.
-However, when the entire backyard has a fence, at least one gate is needed to gain access inside the fence.
+In this case, there is a good chance you won’t need or want fence gates at all.
+However, when the entire backyard has a fence, at least one fence gate is needed to gain access inside the fence.

-How large the fenced area is also determines how many gates a fence should have.
+How large the fenced area is also determines how many fence gates your fencing should have.
 If you have a small postage stamp sized lot, having only one gate on one side of the house may be all you need.

 On the flip side, for really big yards, you probably won’t want to walk all the way back to the only point of entrance if you are on the other side of the yard.
 Therefore, it makes sense to have an extra gate installed.